SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/an-post/index.md

 > 🚧 _Important_
 >
 > _If shipping from GB to Ireland, undelivered or returned parcels will not be returned to your UK address.
-Instead, they must be returned to a designated PO Box address at the Portlaoise Mail Centre in Ireland._
+Instead, they must be returned to a designated PO Box address at the Portlaoise Mail Centre in Ireland.
+This information must be populated in the **ReturnToSender** section of the API documentation._

 * **Ship to Destinations**: Users can send <Glossary>shipments</Glossary> to Ireland (IE), Great Britain (GB), Europe, and the <Glossary>ROW</Glossary> (Rest of the World).
 * **Service Type**: The integration is focused on outbound and inbound shipping.